 ^{}During 2019, there was one reported Clery crime (Auto Theft) investigated by law enforcement authorities and found to be false or baseless and therefore "unfounded."
-There were none for 2017 or 2018.
+There were no unfounded crimes for 2018 or 2020.

-^{}One Rape incident (logged above) was reported through the Title IX office, but was not investigated by the UPD (or any other police agency) as the victim didn't want to report to the police.
+^{}One Rape incident in 2020 (logged above) was reported through the Title IX office, but was not investigated by the UPD (or any other police agency) as the victim didn't want to report to the police.